georgegil/terraform-aws-paloalto-firewall-asg/README.md

 She ain't perfect, and needs a lot of polishing (not to mention powershell exception handling etc), but this a copy of a module used in a production environment..

+## Development

+Feel free to create a branch and submit a pull request to make changes and improvements to the module.